Python-SIP/sip/sphinx/annotations.rst

 .. argument-annotation:: GetWrapper

-This boolean annotation is only ever used in conjunction with handwritten code specified with the `%MethodCode`_ directive.
+This boolean annotation is only ever used in conjunction with handwritten code specified with the :directive:`%MethodCode` directive.
 It causes an extra variable to be generated for the corresponding argument which is a pointer to the Python object that wraps the argument.

-See the `%MethodCode`_ directive for more detail.
+See the :directive:`%MethodCode` directive for more detail.

 .. argument-annotation:: In